kmalakoff/knockback-todos-app/README.md

     return if !!done_at then return "#{kb.locale_manager.get('label_completed')}: #{done_at}" else ''
   )
 ```
-* In this case, "done_at" changes when the the "done_at" attribute changes or locale changes (through LongDateLocalizer).
-So "done_text" will be relocalized correctly.

-* **Note:** Knockback's observables are all ko.dependentObservables behind the scenes so the same rules apply
+**Note:** Knockback's observables are all ko.dependentObservables behind-the-scenes so the same rules apply to them as for any ko.dependentObservable